rasbt/mytorch/README.md

 # mytorch

-Collection of PyTorch-related utility functions
+Collection of PyTorch-related utility functions.
+Currently only intended for personal use.